Blog · arXiv Analysis · Last reviewed June 25, 2026

 The second control surface is incorporation.
 Loading a memory into context should be logged as a decision, not treated as invisible plumbing.
 High-risk actions should show which stored records influenced the plan, whether those records are stale, whether any came from untrusted channels, and whether a human approved the authority jump.

-The third control surface is rollback.
+The fourth control surface is rollback.
 If a stored injection is discovered, the organization should be able to remove the record, trace which later executions incorporated it, identify which actions it influenced, and preserve an incident record.
 Deleting the visible note is not enough if the same payload was summarized, embedded, copied into a file, or passed into another agent's workspace.

 What This Changes